 IP TAKE: GFC is a dream funder for NGOs working on shoestring budgets that are effecting positive change in vulnerable children’s lives.
 Potential grantees should note that GFC funds innovative organizations, so established players may have a tougher time here.

 The Global Fund for Children (GFC) approaches global development issues from a grassroots perspective.
 The foundation funds many small organizations working in its fields of interest rather than a handful of large ones.
-GFC’s field of grantmaking interest is rather broad, and includes four major topic areas: Learning, Enterprise, Safety, and Health.
+GFC’s field of grantmaking interest is rather broad and includes four major programs: Education, Gender Equity, Youth Empowerment and Freedom from Violence and Exploitation.
 Although the GFC aims to help all vulnerable children, it pays particular attention to trafficked children, refugees, and child laborers.

 In addition to providing financial support, GFC also offers other forms of non-financial assistance to its grantees in the areas of organization development, leveraging, capacity building, and network opportunities.
 Further information on GFCs non-financial support can be found here.